yamlakyam/Amharic-ASR/README.md

 The dataset used for training and evaluation should be organized in a specific directory structure.
 The audio files should be stored in separate directories for training and validation sets.
 The path to these directories should be specified in the code.

 **Training:**
-To train the ASR system, run the `main.py` script.
+To train the ASR system, run the `Amharic ASR.py` script.
 You can specify various training parameters such as batch size, learning rate, and augmentation techniques using command-line arguments.

 **Evaluation:**